Why Embracing Change is Bad Advice

 Until those questions begin to settle, people don’t feel steady.
 Without that internal steadiness, adaptability doesn’t happen, no matter how clear the communication or how strong the strategy is.

 Adaptation isn’t just a behavioral response.
-It’s an internal process.
-People begin to move through change when they start to feel anchored again.
+It’s an internal process, and it begins long before behavior changes.
+People only begin to move through change when they start to feel anchored again.
 That process is internal before it is behavioral.

-Across different contexts, I’ve seen the same pattern emerge.
-People begin to re engage when five shifts start to happen.
-The initial sense of panic or reactivity begins to settle.
-They start to understand who they are in the new context.
-They regain confidence in their ability to learn and adapt.
-They release the fear of making mistakes or being judged, and they begin to commit, gradually, to moving forward.
+Across different contexts, the same pattern tends to emerge.
+People begin to re engage when the initial sense of panic starts to settle, when they begin to understand who they are in the new context, when they regain confidence in their ability to learn and adapt, when they release the fear of making mistakes or being judged, and when they begin to commit gradually to moving forward.
 These are not formal steps.
 They are internal conditions that make movement possible.

 Most organizations focus on communication plans, timelines, and stakeholder alignment.
-All of which matter.
-But even well executed change efforts can struggle if this internal layer is not addressed.
-Because when people feel internally unsettled, they don’t resist loudly.
+All these matter.
+But even well-executed efforts can struggle if this internal layer is not addressed.
+The Harvard Division of Continuing Education describes this as a failure to identify and address resistance.
+When people feel internally unsettled, they don’t resist loudly.
 They disconnect quietly.

 Dr. Khutso Madubanya is a global scholar-practitioner, author, and speaker specializing in change, adaptability, and leadership.
 After navigating repeated life, career, and geographic disruptions across eight countries, she developed a practical approach to stabilizing the mind before action.
 She is the founder of Dance With Change™ and creator of the P.I.V.O.T.™ Method, a mental recalibration framework for navigating uncertainty with less fear, greater agility, and agency.
 Her work bridges research, lived experience, and practice, helping individuals and organizations move through disruption with confidence.
 Her writing explores why people resist change, and how they can learn to respond differently.